-As management of the San Antonio Independent School District (District), we are providing readers of the District's financial statements this narrative overview and analysis of the District's financial activities for the year ended June 30, 2023.
-Please read it in conjunction with the transmittal letter, which begins on page -i-, and the District's financial statements, which follow this section.
+As management of the San Antonio Independent School District (District), we are providing readers of the District's financial statements this narrative overview and analysis of the District's financial activities for the year ended June 30, 2024.
+Please read it in conjunction with the District's financial statements, which follow this section.